dmtrbch/blockchain-developer-bootcamp-final-project/README.md

 ## Additional Information for running the project locally

 - When running the truffle (truffle develop, truffle compile, truffle test, truffle console) commands, run them from the Visual Studio Code terminal.
 - When running the migration script (truffle migrate --reset --network kovan), open up new terminal (PowerShell), navigate to the project directory and run the command from there.
-This is because there was an issue running this command from VSC.
+This is because there might be an issue running this command from VSC.
 - When running the frontend (npm run start), open up new terminal (PowerShell), navigate to the project client directory and run the command from there.

 ## Running the unit tests for the project